alihaydarsucu/DoneIt.github.io/README.md

 # Done-It
-A basic to-do web application.
+A basic to-do web application wich allow users to;
+  *Add new tasks.
+  *Edit and delete existing tasks.
+  *Select and filter categories.
+  *Change the language of the page.
+  *